daytonaio/content/articles/20240819_developing_inside_containers.md

      docker push mcr.microsoft.com/devcontainers/base:alpine-3.18
      ```

-3. **Automated Setup:** Daytona’s `devcontainer.json` automates setup and dependency installation, so developers can start coding immediately.
+3. **Automated Setup:** Daytona’s `devcontainer.json` configurations are designed to automate much of the setup process.
+This includes commands that run automatically after the container is built, such as installing dependencies, so developers can start coding immediately.

    **Example:**